mightysabean/cv-templating/docs/tutorial.md

 ## Templates

-You can use the full power of `jinja` in your templates.
+You can use the full power of `Jinja` in your templates.
 You can, for instance, check if a variable is defined, or if the variable store multiples values (arrays, lists) repeat the block of text varying the contents.
 From the same example, the data about emails in `data/pers_info-en.yaml`:

 ```yaml
 ...